Key Takeaways

 Normally, a non-U.S. patent turns into piece of the prior artwork when the rights of the patent are awarded formally.
 The date a non-U.S. patent utility turns into piece of the prior artwork is the date is it revealed.
 A publication that’s been printed turns into a piece of the prior artwork when it's available to the general public.
 For instance, an article from a journal is obtainable to the general public when the revealed journal is obtained by a member of the general public, not when the writer obtained a duplicate of the script.

-If you need help with your patent agent search, you can post your legal need (or post your job) on UpCounsel’s marketplace.
+If you need help with your patent attorney search, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.